SohaT7/School_District_Analysis/README.md

 ![Type scores](https://github.com/SohaT7/School_District_Analysis/blob/main/Images/type_summary_df.png)

 ## Summary
-To summarize, replacing the scores for ninth grade at Thomas High School results in .....

-The district summary dataframe values are slightly changed after the fixture.
-The average math score is 79.0 (78.9 previously), the average reading score remains the same at 81.9, % Passing Math is 75.0 (not 74.8), % Passing Reading is 85.8 (not 85.7), whereas the % Overall Passing is 65.2 (as opposed to the previous 64.9).
+To summarize, replacing the scores for ninth grade at Thomas High School results in almost negligible differences in the scores generated for district summary.
+The average math score has increased by 0.1 to 79.0, % Passing Math by 0.2 to 75.0, % Passing Reading by 0.1 to 85.8 (not 85.7), whereas the average reading score remains unchanged at 81.9.
+The % Overall Passing has increased by 0.3 to 65.2.

-The per_school_summary_df below shows that the scores for each school remain the same as before, except for Thomas High School.
-For Thomas High School, there is a drastic improvement in the % Passing Math (93.2 from 66.9), % Passing Reading (97.0 from 69.7), and % Passing Overall (90.6 from 65.1) scores after the data has been fixed.
+In contrast, the school summary shows considerable changes, but only for Thomas High School: the % Passing Math has increased from 66.9 to 93.2, the % Passing Reading has increased from 69.7 to 97.0, and the % Passing Overall has increased from 65.1 to 90.6 from 65.1.